jovaughn-olivier/AI-powered-Stock-Market-Predictions/README.md

   - Opting for linear regression due to its simplicity and interpretability, my code calculates the daily percentage change in closing stock prices using the 'Close' column with the pct_change() method, converting decimals to percentages by multiplying by 100.
 To maintain a clean dataset, I utilized the dropna() method from Pandas to eliminate rows with NaN values resulting from the initial percentage change calculation, ensuring accuracy in further analysis or visualization.

+- The averaging of the percent changes is done using the groupby function in pandas, which is a powerful tool for aggregating data.
+Here’s a step-by-step explanation:-
+- Concatenate the dataframes: All the individual dataframes for each ticker are concatenated into one large dataframe.
+This is done using pd.concat(dfs).
+The resulting dataframe has an entry for each date for each ticker.
+- Group by date: The groupby('Date') function is used to group the data by date.
+This means that for each date, all the entries (i.e., percent changes for each ticker) are grouped together.
+- Calculate the mean: The mean() function is then applied to each group.
+This calculates the average percent change for each date across all tickers.
+The result is a new dataframe where the index is the date and the ‘PercentChange’ column contains the average percent change for that date.
+- So, if you have three tickers (SPY, DIA, QQQ) and for a particular date, the percent changes are 0.5%, -0.3%, and 0.2%, the average percent change for that date would be (0.5 - 0.3 + 0.2) / 3 = 0.13%.
+- This method gives you the average return of the portfolio consisting of the given tickers, assuming equal weight for each ticker.
+If the weights are not equal, you would need to calculate a weighted average instead.

 ## Results